dineshkumarkolimi/DevOps/Docker/README.md

 Run following commands:
 1. `docker-compose -v` to check if docker-compose is installed or not.
 If not installed make sure we install it (`pip install -U docker-compose`)
 2. Create a docker compose file: `touch docker-compose.yml`
-3. This files contains following:  version: ‘3.8’   —> This is always there   services:    —> This is always there    mongodb:   —> Container name       build: ./app   —> path for the docker file.
-We use build incase we dont use prebuild image as below and we want to build our own image      image:     —> your image name and version      port:         - 8000:8080   —> Host:Container, ‘-’ indicates list      environment:    —> environment variables        - ME_MONGO_USERNAME=admin      volumes:        - db-data: /data/db       —> path of the volume inside of the container eg: mysql - /var/lib/mysql/data, postgres- /var/lib/postgresql/data, mongo - /data/db        - ./app: /WORKINGDIR/app  —> this will be used in case we are building our own image and if there are any code changes it will pick up automatically.      depends_on:        - fastapiapp   —> name of the service that it is dependent on mentioned in this file   volumes:   —> list all the volumes under this section    db-data:    --> this is name of the volume      driver: local   —> to create physical storage on a local file system. mac - /var/lib/docker/volumes, linux - /var/lib/docker/volumes, windows - C:\ProgramData\docker\volumes.   * Docker for mac creates a Linux VM and all the Docker data is stored in this VM.
+3. This files contains following:
+    version: ‘3.8’   —> This is always there
+    services:    —> This is always there
+        mongodb:   —> Container name
+            build: ./app   —> path for the docker file.
+We use build incase we dont use prebuild image as below and we want to build our own image
+            image:     —> your image name and version
+            port:
+                - 8000:8080   —> Host:Container, ‘-’ indicates list
+            environment:    —> environment variables
+                - ME_MONGO_USERNAME=admin
+            volumes:
+                - db-data: /data/db       —> path of the volume inside of the container eg: mysql - /var/lib/mysql/data, postgres- /var/lib/postgresql/data, mongo - /data/db
+                - ./app: /WORKINGDIR/app  —> this will be used in case we are building our own image and if there are any code changes it will pick up automatically.
+            depends_on:
+                - fastapiapp   —> name of the service that it is dependent on mentioned in this file
+    volumes:   —> list all the volumes under this section
+        db-data:    --> this is name of the volume
+            driver: local   —> to create physical storage on a local file system. mac - /var/lib/docker/volumes, linux - /var/lib/docker/volumes, windows - C:\ProgramData\docker\volumes.

+    * Docker for mac creates a Linux VM and all the Docker data is stored in this VM.
 So to access the VM: `screen ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/ttyl`.
-Once we get the terminal of VM we can go to the above specified path.*       * Docker compose will take care of creating a common network for these containers *
+Once we get the terminal of VM we can go to the above specified path*

+    * Docker compose will take care of creating a common network for these containers *
-4. Map the above configuration to the following command: docker run -d \ --name mongodb \ -p 8000:8080 -e ME_MONGO_USERNAME=admin \ --net mongo-network \ mongodb:version <imagename goes here>
+4. Map the above configuration to the following command: docker run -d \
+        --name mongodb \
+        -p 8000:8080 \
+        -e ME_MONGO_USERNAME=admin \
+        --net mongo-network \
+        mongodb:version <imagename goes here>
 5. check the validity of file using the command `docker-compose config`. if you see the file’s content then the file structure is good.
 6. Run the docker-compose file in detached mode by `docker-compose up -d`
 7. To stop everything run `docker-compose down`